 - Thyroid disorders - hyperthyroidism or hypothyroidism can cause amenorrhea and other menstrual irregularities.

 - Pituitary adenoma – this is a condition in which non-cancerous tumors grow in the pituitary glands.
 These tumors can affect the hormone responsible for regulating your periods.
-The most common pituitary adenoma is called prolactinoma, it produces prolactin – a hormone with is responsible for breastfeeding.
+The most common pituitary adenoma is called prolactinoma, it produces prolactin – a hormone responsible for breastfeeding.

 Some common symptoms associated with hypothalamic amenorrhea depending on its cause include:

 - Low energy

 - Increase hunger